RobHaydenWS/API_Demos/README.md

 Experimentations and demos using the Watershed API

+Extract_Footprint uses the reporting API to download a footprint file and unzip

+Finance_Ingestion uses the Finance API to automate the uploading of 4 required files.

-All csv files were AI generated and do not represent real organisations API key is set with export DEMO_API_KEY=
+All csv files were AI & random number generated and do not represent real organisations API key is set with export DEMO_API_KEY=